William-Droin/pythonEva/README.md

 It takes input from the messages in the mail if it sees a special flag (example: "Text:RED", will force the text to be displayed only red).

+It can also display images that were previously stored on the Raspberry Pi if it has the appropriate flag and name for the image

 ## The physical device: